Local certification of geometric graph classes: Linear upper bounds for tiny classes

 The next result directly follows from a bound of order $2^{O(n\log n)}$ on the number of unit-square graphs and unit-disk graphs \cite{MCDIARMID2014413}, and on the number of unit-distance graphs \cite{alon2014two}.

 \begin{corollary} The classes of unit-distance graphs, unit-square graphs, and unit-disk graphs have local complexity $O(n\log n)$. \end{corollary}

-The remainder of the paper consists in proving lower bounds of order $\Omega(n)$ (or $\Omega(n^{1-\delta})$, for any $\delta>0$), for all the classes mentioned in Corollaries~\ref{cor:linear} and \ref{cor:nlogn}, except the second item (bounded twin-width) and the last item (our quasi-linear lower bound for unit-disk graphs does not apply to triangle-free unit-disk graphs).
+The remainder of the paper consists in proving lower bounds of order $\Omega(n)$ (or $\Omega(n^{1-\delta})$, for any $\delta>0$), for all the classes mentioned in Corollaries~\ref{cor:linear} and \ref{cor:nlogn}, except the second and last items of Corollary~\ref{cor:linear}.